-In addition to production, we also consider environmental issues and have obtained ISO14001 (environmental management system) certification.
+We also care about environmental issues and have acquired ISO14001 (environmental management system) certification.

-In Bangladesh, the educational environment is still less established than in Japan, and in suburban villages not all children can even go to school.
+In villages in Bangladesh, not all children can go to school.

-After establishing a joint venture in 2007, we established an elementary school together with Mr. Abedin of our joint venture, Abedin Group, who has established elementary schools for children in his home town and the development of the country, since 1983.
+After establishing a joint venture in 2007, we established an elementary school with Abedin Group, something they have been doing since 1983.

-We continue to provide support and in 2013 led the elementary school to nationalization under the Bangladeshi government and primary education sector.
-Currently, 120 children are studying hard in the new school building that has been renovated into a two-story building.
+In 2013, we led the school to nationalization under the Bangladeshi government and primary education sector.
+Currently, 120 children are studying hard in the newly renovated two-story building.

-At the same time, as part of Mr. Abedin and our combined social welfare activities, we continue to supply students each year with school bags and other necessary equipment.
+As part of our combined social welfare activities, we continue to supply students with school bags and other equipment.